-- Information is transferred between bacterial generations.
-This occurs when DNA replicates and is distributed to two identical daughter cells through the process of binary fission. - Information is transferred within the bacterial cell.
+- 1. Information is transferred between bacterial generations.
+This occurs when DNA replicates and is distributed to two identical daughter cells through the process of binary fission. - 2.
+Information is transferred within the bacterial cell.
 The results of this transfer are proteins needed for cell growth and metabolism.
 Because DNA and protein have different chemical components, DNA must first be transcribed into mRNA and then translated into a protein.

-Escherichia colis a bacterium that lives in your colon.
+Escherichia coli is a bacterium that lives in your colon.
 It has a metabolic pathway that allows for the synthesis of the amino acid tryptophan (Trp).
-This pathway starts with a precursor molecule and proceeds through five enzyme catalysed steps before reaching the final Trp product.
+This pathway starts with a precursor molecule and proceeds through five enzyme catalyzed steps beforereaching the final Trp product.
 It is important that E. coli be able to control the rate of Trp synthesis because the amount of Trp available from the environment varies considerably.
 If you eat a meal with little or no Trp, the E. coli in your gut must compensate by making more.
 If you eat a meal rich in Trp, E. coli doesn't want to waste valuable resources or energy to produce the amino acid because it is readily available for use.
-Therefore, E. coli uses the amount of Trp synthesis is increased.
+Therefore, E. coli uses the amount of Trp present to regulate the pathway.
+If levels are not adequate, the rate of Trp synthesis is increased.
 If levels are adequate, the rate of Trp synthesis is inhibited.
-There are two ways of regulating the Trp pathway: The first method works to decrease the synthesis of Trp by inhibiting the first enzyme in the pathway, preventing the rest of the pathway from proceeding.
+There are two ways of regulating the Trp pathway: The first method works to decrease the synthesis of Trp byinhibiting the first enzyme in the pathway, preventing the rest of the pathway from proceeding.
 What inhibits the first enzyme?
 (Trp) does!
-The more Trptophan in the cell the more that can bind to the first enzyme and prevent it from catalysing the first step.This method of regulation is feedback inhibition in which the end product of a pathway acts as an inhibitor of an enzyme in that pathway.
-The other method of control stops the production of the enzymes in the pathway at the transcription level.Remember that enzymes are proteins that must be transcribed and translated from the genetic code.
+The more Trptophan in the cell the more that can bind to the first enzyme and prevent it from catalysing the first step.
+This method of regulation is feedback inhibition in which the end product of a pathway acts as an inhibitor of an enzyme in that pathway.
+The other method of control stops the production of the enzymes in the pathway at the transcription level.
+Remember that enzymes are proteins that must be transcribed and translated from the genetic code.
 If the genes for the enzymes are not transcribed to mRNA, then translation to the enzymes cannot occur.
 Without enzymes, there is no Trp synthesis.
 This method of control is called regulation of gene expression because control is taking place at the genetic level.
 This method of control will now be examined in detail.

-4.2.
+4.1.
 Cell Division